top of page

 President & Vice President

 Ellie is from Wisconsin, and Abou is from Karfiguéla, Burkina Faso.
-They currently live in Wisconsin with their son, Hliiko, and daughter, Fenipi.
-Ellie works as a Case Worker in the local Child Welfare office.
+They currently live in Wisconsin with their son, Hliiko, and two daughters, Fenipi and Tchapié.
+Ellie works as a Supervisor in a local Child Welfare office.
 Abou works in production at a local cheese factory, but is an entrepreneur at heart, owning multiple businesses back in Burkina Faso.
 Sababou is Abou’s dream, to give educational opportunities to his community in Karfiguéla.
 They have both seen first-hand how difficult it is for kids in Burkina Faso to receive what we in the USA consider a basic right of any child, an education.
 They want to help give as many kids as possible an opportunity to be whatever they want to be and to have a choice in their future.

 IMG_7313_edited_edited.jpg